The Importance of a Good Camp Site

 If you are tired and hungry it may suit you better to decide to set up a nice low elevation campsite.

 I often intentionally camp in very exposed high altitude positions (weather and conditions permitting) to enjoy the peerless experiences and views these locations offer.
 If you are properly geared, have the experience to identify the conditions that are happening, and feeling fit and strong, camping at or near the highest passes along the Sierra Crest can be a real joy.

 Above: Sunset on Muir Pass and the Black Giant behind the Pass on the John Muir Trail from my Lake Wanda campsite.
 Note the trail winding around the Left side of Lake Wanda.
 You can make out the dark mass of the Muir Hut in the Right foreground in front of the Black Giant.

 The North sides of Forester and Pinchot Passes each have nice high elevation campsites which come immediately to mind.

 Above: Anticipating Sunrise from my sleeping bag, South side of Donohue Pass.

 Sunrise from Donohue Pass

 But if you are feeling bad, weak, tired, or depleted you should camp in the lowest, warmest, most protected river valley you can find where the thick air and warmer temps will help recover your energy.

 You must give yourself the time to find a proper location for a comfortable camp.
-Even if you say, "I'm camping at Smedberg Lake," on your hiking plan, you want to give yourself time to scout about the lake to find the best location at Smedberg Lake (for through hikers this in the soft soil in the granite channels on the Northern Shore of the Lake, in my opinion...) to set up your camp.
+Even if you say, "I'm camping at Smedberg Lake" on your hiking plan, you will want to give yourself time to scout about the lake to find the best location at Smedberg Lake to set up your camp.